 During the financial crisis, I remember being scared about how bad the markets got and wondering if the nosedive would ever bottom out.
 Even though I had decent job stability back then, I was still fearful of getting laid off.
-Little did I know, many years later I would end up eagerly raising my hand to get let go of my job.
+Little did I know, many years later I would end up eagerly raising my hand to get let go of my job and get a severance package.

 As fate would have it, working on that project with Sam and reading his book planted a wonderful seed for my future.